14 Types of Closet Doors to Improve Your Bedroom Decor

 Are you looking for a fuss-free design?
 Then go for single swinging types of doors for closets.
 It’s made with hinges that allow the door to swing 90-degrees only.
 This is an elegant and simple option and the best thing for minimalists.

 But to open this door, you’ll need enough floor space to have access to your closet.
 So, if you’ve got a cluttered room or closet, this might not be a good option for you.
+Also, these swinging doors tend to not work well with closet flooring that is carpeted and features an extremely high nap or pile.

 Double Closet Doors